 The College takes great pride in the community, offers students, faculty, and staff many advantages.
-This community is a great place to live, learn, work and study, however, this does not mean that the campus community is immune from all of the other unfortunate circumstances that arise in other communities.
-With that in mind, Pitzer College has taken progressive measures to create and maintain a reasonably safety environment on campus.
+This community is a great place to live, learn, work, and study; however, this does not mean that the campus community is immune from all of the other unfortunate circumstances that arise in other communities.
+With that in mind, Pitzer College has taken progressive measures to create and maintain a reasonably safe environment on campus.

-Though the College is progressive with its policies, programs, and education, it is up to each one of us to live with a sense of awareness and use reasonable judgment when living, working or visiting on campus.
-The following are precautionary measures for the safety of Pitzer College students, staff and faculty:
+Though the College is progressive with its policies, programs, and education, it is up to each one of us to live with a sense of awareness and use reasonable judgment when living, working, or visiting on campus.
+The following are precautionary measures for the safety of Pitzer College students, faculty, and staff:

-- Residence hall exterior doors stay locked 24 hours.
-Entry by ID card when using the card reader access system. - Administrative and academic buildings are locked by the custodial staff. - The Residence Halls are served by a central Residence Life Office (located in East Sanborn (C300).
-The hours may vary but will minimally cover 10:00 a.m. to 10:00 p.m.
+- Exterior Residence Hall doors stay locked at all times.
+Entry is by ID card, using the card reader access system. - Administrative and academic buildings are locked by custodial staff. - Residence Halls are served by a central Residence Life Office (located in East Sanborn (C300).
+The hours may vary but will minimally cover 9:00 a.m. to 5:00 p.m.
 They provide supplies to students and may answer questions for visitors. - Mead Residence Hall roof doors are locked until open hours can be designated and voted on by the specific hall council that oversees the roof being discussed.
-There is no roof access in Pitzer, Atherton, Sanborn, West, East, or Skandera Residence Halls. - Resident Assistants perform security checks in each residence hall to build community and keep an eye out for student safety and building security. - Access to residence hall basement storage/work areas is restricted to authorized staff with keys. - Master keys are restricted.
-The incidence of lost keys has been reduced by the installation of Knox Boxes which enable rapid building entry by Campus Safety and authorized staff.
-Pitzer, Atherton, Sanborn, West, East, and Skandera Halls students have room access built into their Pitzer ID card which can be quickly deactivated in the event the card is lost or stolen. - Timely Warning Notifications are distributed campus wide in a timely manner to inform the campus community of crimes or suspected crimes that may threaten the safety of Pitzer students and employees. - Regular trimming of trees and shrubbery is done to minimize concealment, ensure lighting effectiveness and maintain good visibility near building entrances and exits.
-Exterior lighting has been increased throughout the campus. - Building inspections for safety and security are performed continuously.
+There is no roof access in Pitzer, Atherton, Sanborn, West, East, or Skandera Residence Halls. - Resident Assistants perform security checks in each residence hall to build community and observe student safety and building security. - Access to residence hall basement storage/work areas is restricted to authorized staff with keys. - Master keys are restricted.
+The incidence of lost keys has been reduced by the installation of Knox Boxes, which enable rapid building entry by Campus Safety and authorized staff.
+Pitzer, Atherton, Sanborn, West, East, and Skandera Halls students have room access built into their Pitzer ID card, which can be quickly deactivated in the event the card is lost or stolen. - Timely Warning Notifications are distributed campus wide in a timely manner to inform the campus community of crimes or suspected crimes that may threaten the safety of Pitzer students and employees. - Regular trimming of trees and shrubbery is done to minimize concealment, ensure lighting effectiveness, and maintain good visibility near building entrances and exits. - Exterior lighting has been increased throughout the campus. - Building inspections for safety and security are performed continuously.
 Work orders are issued as needed. - Violence in the Workplace training seminars are provided to staff.